-They ensure you benefit from all of the quality of the world’s best web creation tool while adding podcaster specific features.
+They ensure you benefit from all of the quality of the world’s best web creation tools while adding podcaster-specific features.

 Podcast websites have now included academy membership.
-You will get a fully stocked video tutorial library, thriving support community and monthly Academy education sessions where they will feature world-class marketers, podcasters etc.
+You will get a fully stocked video tutorial library, a thriving support community and monthly Academy education sessions that will feature world-class marketers, podcasters etc.

 No design skills required